Nutritional education of the population is extremely important, especially for elder people.

 Causes of deficiency:

-- Insuficient intake
+- Insuficient intake - Hormonal problems - Other diseases

 In response our body pulls calcium from the bones to replenish this shortage, occurring bone decalcification:

-- Osteopenia (initial phase of bone mass loss)
+- Osteopenia (initial phase of bone mass loss) - Osteoporosis

 Osteoporosis:

 Common bone disease characterized by low regeneration and/or rapid bone degeneration, giving rise to little dense and porous bones becoming "brittle and fragile" which becomes responsible for an increased risk of bone fractures and consequently for millions of fractures annually (lumbar vertebrae, hips and wrists are the most common).
+More common in women (especially after menopause) than in men and after 50 years of age.

 Excessive intake:

-- Causes the well known "stone" (calcium oxalate) in the kidney;
+- Causes the well known "stone" (calcium oxalate) in the kidney; - Reduces the absorption of other minerals such as magnesium.

 Recommended dietary allowance (RDA)